Fireplaces And Energy Efficiency

 - Allows bugs and creepy crawlies to come inside

-- We have heard of cases of birds coming inside via chimneys
+- In some cases of birds have been found coming inside via chimneys

 - Warm air in your home freely passes out of your home, at a very significant rate.

-When Fireplaces are in use they need air leakage in order to work.
-Without air leakage, they can be unsafe to use.
-Air needs to be drawn from wall vents or other places, in order to provide convection to get all the nasty gases and particulate produced by the combustion process out of our indoor environment.
+When a fireplace is in use, it requires a source of air leakage to operate safely.
+Air needs to be drawn from wall vents or gaps in the building envelope.
+This provides convection to get all the nasty gases and particulate produced by the combustion process out of your living space.
+Without adequate airflow, combustion gases can build up indoors, posing serious health risks.

 Most of the time people do not use their fireplaces, and we rely on gas ducted heating systems, split systems or other types of heating to do the job.